DongiCoding/DongiBoards/README.md

 ### 개선 해야될 사항
 > When user inserts an article, Sequence Generator always works even there is an error or exception.
 It should be fixed.
-> Replied article doesn't show up when general articles are over than 10.